lf-lang/lf-lang.github.io/packages/documentation/copy/en/obsolete/Language Specification.md

 }
 ```

-Container types may also be written eg `int[]`, which is translated to a target-specific array or list type.
+Container types may also be written e.g. `int[]`, which is translated to a target-specific array or list type.
 The acceptable expressions for these types vary across targets (see [Complex expressions](#complex-expressions)), for instance in C, you can initialize an array parameter as follows:

 ```
 reactor Foo(my_array:int[](1, 2, 3)) {